Caicos Pine Yard TrailOld King's Road, Middle Caicos

 Two other varieties of trees in the Turks and Caicos might be mistaken for the indigenous pine.

 An introduced species and rare throughout the country, the distinct and highly symmetrical Norfolk Island pine was once a popular landscaping choice on Providenciales and Pine Cay in past decades.
 It's a beautiful tree, and mature examples of this evergreen often tower over the surrounding vegetation, especially on older properties.

 Much of the Caicos pine forests is experiencing severe attacks and die-offs from an introduced pest—the Pine tortoise scale insect.

-Thought to have been introduced with imported Christmas trees, the threat from this scale has spread across the main islands in the country.
+It's thought that this insect was introduced with imported Christmas trees, and the threat from this scale has spread across the main islands in the country.

 Several approaches are being taken to counterbalance the disease that threatens the pine.

 On Pine Cay, seedlings have been transplanted back to the original environment and appear to be doing well—a welcome glimmer in the dim outlook for the pine.

 Controlled burns have also taken place, and these actions are meant to mimic naturally occurring fires that reduce competing plants and trees and may also fight scale insects.